 Who is affected?

 Enteropathy type intestinal T-cell lymphomas normally affects older people, over the age of 60 years.
-It is strongly linked in people with untreated gluten-sensitive intestinal disease, called celiac disease.
+Type one (now known as EATL) is strongly linked in people with untreated gluten-sensitive intestinal disease, called celiac disease.
 It is important to know that most people who have coeliac disease do NOT develop enteropathy type intestinal T-cell lymphoma.

 Symptoms of enteropathy type intestinal T-cell lymphoma

 The most common symptoms involve the stomach or bowel and may include: